-When we hear the term asset, we often think about financial assets or houses and cars, but for community development, we will be looking at seven distinct assets that make up a community profile.
-Those are financial, political, human, cultural, built/infrastructure, natural/environmental and social.
-"Assets can be physical things like a building, a local swimming pool or a 150-year-old tree in the town square; assets can also be intangible, like the work that volunteer groups do to beautify the main street or raise funds for the food bank."
-(Asset Mapping a Handbook) http://rural.gc.ca/conference/documents/mapping e.phtml
+"Assets are what we want to keep, build upon and sustain for future generations.
+Assets can be physical things like a building, a local swimming pool or a 150-year-old tree in the town square; assets can also be intangible, like the work that volunteer groups do to beautify the main street or raise funds for the food bank."
+(Asset Mapping a Handbook)

+http://rural.gc.ca/conference/documents/mapping_e.phtml